ontodev/droid/README.md

 </tr>
 </table>

-4. Save the file in DROID's main directory.
+4. Save the file in DROID's main directory (the directory you cloned DROID into earlier (see the section called [Create the DROID executable](#create-the-droid-executable) above)).

 <table border="1" style="margin-left: auto; margin-right: auto;">
 <tr>